Meet our team

 Partner

 Kurt has handled an exceptionally wide range of cases for clients, including traumatic brain injury claims, repetitive trauma claims, heart attack claims, cancer claims, and a variety of occupational disease and occupational exposure claims.
-He has represented clients from all segments of the workforce, including teachers, stylists, clerks, tradespeople, professors, lawyers, nurses, doctors, airline pilots, baggage handlers, pharmacists, police officers, truck drivers, firefighters, longshoremen and seamen.
+He has represented clients from all segments of the workforce, including factory workers, teachers, stylists, clerks, tradespeople, professors, lawyers, nurses, doctors, airline pilots, flight attendants, baggage handlers, pharmacists, police officers, truck drivers, firefighters, longshoremen and seamen.

-Kurt has recovered many tens of millions of dollars for clients over his career.
+He has recovered many tens of millions of dollars for clients over his career.
 A sampling of cases include:

 • a $2,399,000 recovery for an Ohio truck driver injured in Illinois.
-This case required litigation in both Ohio and Illinois

 • $1,700,000 plus hundreds of thousands in medical expenses for a different truck driver who fell while exiting her cab